 There’s no underestimating the power of bleach.
 While it can amazingly remove the entire dark color of your hair, it can also bring about irreversible harsh effects.
 Nevertheless, hair care is the top priority before and after the bleaching treatment.

 This part of the article focuses on the downsides of bleaching.
 Hair bleaching is utilizing bleaching substances to lighten the color of one’s hair for cosmetic reasons.
 Bleaching can be done alone, with a toner, or as a stage before coloring your hair.
 Hydrogen peroxide and persulfate salts are the most frequent commercial bleaching chemicals.
-However, people also used sulfuric acid, wood ash, lye, and hypochlorite bleach in the past.
+However, people used sulfuric acid, wood ash, lye, and hypochlorite bleach.

 The damaging effects of bleaching are known.
 Its risks can range from mild to severe.
 Hair bleaching can expose hair to dryness, frizziness, and breakage.
-Extreme damages occur when bleaching is done excessively and frequently, without allowing hair rest and treatment.
+Extreme damage occurs when bleaching is done excessively and frequently without allowing hair rest and treatment.
 Below are questions about the adverse effects of bleaching.

 What are The Disadvantages of Bleaching?